wp-plugins/similar-posts-ontology/readme.txt

 There are two aspects to it.
 First, it finds all similarly tagged, categorized, and otherwise taxonomically created content on your site, then sorts it by what has the most similarities.
-Second, if there is a tie between two posts it will give the edge to the newest content.
+Second, if there is a tie between two posts it will give the edge to the newest content, or content posted closer to the time your current post was posted, depending how you configure it.

 = Why Ontology?
 What's an Ontology? =